 On some routes even if you’re NOT making an international journey, you will still have to travel on an EC service if you want to take a direct train - and this contributes to the quirky, but fascinating aspects of travelling around Europe by train.

-Take an express train between Berlin and Dresden and you will be travelling on a Czech or Hungarian train, or travel between Venice and Bolzano and you will be on an Austrian train.
+Take an express train between Berlin and Dresden and you can be travelling on a Czech or Hungarian train, or travel between Venice and Bolzano and you will be on an Austrian train.

 To provide the EC services most of the national rail operators use the same type of train that they use for domestic IC (InterCity) express services.

-However, thanks to the advent of the high speed trains and other more modern express trains, such as the Railjets, the trains used on most EC routes have a somewhat retro aura, they can date back to the 1980s.
+However, thanks to the advent of the high speed trains the trains used on some EC routes have a somewhat retro aura, they can date back to the 1980s.

-And this can be reflected by the on board experiences, the trains now used for the majority of EC services don’t have wi-fi portals, or fancy TV screens showing info such as the next station the train will be calling at.
+And this can be reflected by the on board experiences, these trains may not have wi-fi portals, or fancy TV screens showing info such as the next station the train will be calling at.

 But don’t let this retro-aura put you off making a journey by EC train, some of these trains can seem a tad dated externally, but inside they are usually more spacious and therefore more comfortable than many more modern trains.

-Most EC trains also convey seats in compartments in both 1st and 2nd class and most of the seats throughout the train will line up with the windows.
+Most of these EC trains also convey seats in compartments in both 1st and 2nd class, plus most of the seats throughout the train will line up with the windows.

 The fact that it's likely that you'll be able to have a good view from the windows is a big plus, as most EC trains take highly scenic routes for at least part of their journeys!